jesenator/robotics-midterm-project/README.md

 base64: A module for encoding binary data into ASCII characters and decoding it back.

 numpy: A library for numerical computing in Python, providing support for arrays, matrices, and high-level mathematical functions.

-np: A common alias for the numpy library.

 requests: A Python HTTP library for sending all kinds of HTTP requests.